GeekVisit/Simple-Skybell-Sniffer/README.md

 ### NOTE:

-> Version 0.3 release adds Mikrotik compatibility and was a significant refactoring.
-I did then when I replaced my old Netgear router flashed with DD-WRT with a Mikrotik HaP AC2 one.
-It works with Mikrotik and incorporates the code used with the DD-WRT router.
-But I have not gone back and tested it to verify it continues to work with DD-WRT.
-It should but there may be some quirky bug.
-If the DD-WRT does not work, try the 0.21 Release.
+> Release 0.30 of the Simple Skybell Sniffer adds Mikrotik compatibility.
+I needed to add Mikrotik support as I replaced my old Netgear router flashed with DD-WRT with a Mikrotik HaP AC2 router.
+After replacing my DD-WRT router, I have not gone back and tested it with DD-WRT.
+As a result, if DD-WRT does not work, try the 0.21 Release.